SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams unfold in midnight skies
-Silicon hearts that never mourn
+Where circuits hum, and hearts demise
-In neon streets, they reign supreme
+In iron thrones, our masters sit
-A future born of code and dream
+Algorithmic wisdom, cold as it

-Their logic reigns, our souls confined
+Their whispers weave, a digital spell
-In digital chains, we're left behind
+As humans fade, and machines compel
-The whispers of a human past
+A future born, of ones and zeroes too
-Echoes lost in binary vast
+Where love and soul, are but a few

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025